dmarrazzo/rh-bpm-notes/process-runtime.md

 http://mswiderski.blogspot.it/2013/08/make-your-work-asynchronous.html

-Let me recap just to be sure that I haven't missed something.
 A process can have two kinds of asynchronous tasks:
 Task with the "Is Async" property set to true - this generates a proxy called "AsyncSignalEventCommand" (an asynchronous job) that is charge to execute the task.
 In this case, when the job is executed the actual process instance variables are retrieved and passed to the synchronous WorkItemHandler implementation.
 Task with an [AsyncWorkItemHandler][1] Implementation (or the command pattern) - in this case an asynchronous job is generated with the input payload serialized at creation time.
 When the job is executed the payload is always the same regardless the actual values of process variables.